 Of course, you also have the option to mail 1099 Tax Forms to the IRS, however, any business that submits more than 250 1099-MISC Forms must file electronically.

-Property management software makes it easy for property managers to complete 1099s and meet your tax reporting requirements.
+Property management software, like Rentec Direct, makes it easy for property managers to complete 1099s and meet your tax reporting requirements.
 Your property management software should always have integrated accounting features that records owner and vendor payments made throughout the year and will generate easy-to-read reports summarizing your vital tax reporting information.

 The right software will provide you with a way to file your reports online from your account (e-file) or print out a tax assistant report to give your CPA or use for manually filing 1099s.

 Want to use Rentec Direct to electronically file your 1099 tax documents?
 It’s easy with the 1099 Tax Assistant and integrated e-file functions.
 Property managers and landlords can find convenient e-filing options for 1099s within their rental management software.